JAY GOLDEN, CO-FOUNDER

 Jay Golden learned the craft of storytelling on the road, traveling from Kathmandu to Cusco to Marrakech by train, bus and boat.
 With time, he became skilled in the traveler’s commerce – sharing stories, person-to-person, with those we meet along the way.

 Landing in San Francisco in the mid-’90s, he found his storytelling skills useful as he led dozens of productions, including websites that taught (Learn2.com), music videos that entertained (Shockwave.com) and viral animations that did both (Freerange.com).
-With time, however, Jay began to see that his clients’ social media skills were pushing out their skills in the original social media: sharing stories, person-to-person, with those we meet along the way.
+With time, however, Jay began to see that as social media expanded, there was less attention paid to the original social media: sharing stories, person-to-person, with those we meet along the way.

 The actual telling, Jay realized, was at the center of every media campaign he had ever done.
 So in 2009, along with Joel ben Izzy, Jay created Wakingstar, with the vision of crafting retellable stories that shape the world.
-Today, Wakingstar has crafted stories for and trained dozens of organizations such as Abbott Diabetes Care, Rainforest Action Network, Levi Strauss and Environmental Defense Fund, helping leaders tap the power of well-told stories – so they can connect with their audiences, inspire their networks, and shape the world.
+Today, Wakingstar crafts stories for and trains leaders at Facebook, YouTube, the CDC, Abbott Diabetes Care, Rainforest Action Network, Levi Strauss and Environmental Defense Fund, helping them tap the power of well-told stories – so they can connect with their audiences, inspire their networks, and shape the world.

 JOEL BEN IZZY, CO-FOUNDER